algolia/algoliasearch-client-swift/README.md

 ## Install

+### Swift 4.2

 1. Add a dependency on InstantSearchClient:
+    - CocoaPods: add `pod 'InstantSearchClient', '~> 6.0'` to your `Podfile`.
+    - Carthage: add `github "algolia/algoliasearch-client-swift" ~> 6.0.0` to your `Cartfile`.
+	- SwiftPM: add `.package(url:"https://github.com/algolia/algoliasearch-client-swift", from: "6.0.0")` to your package dependencies array in `Package.swift`, then add `InstantSearchClient` to your target dependencies.
+2. Add `import InstantSearchClient` to your source files.

+### Swift 4.1

+1. Add a dependency on InstantSearchClient:
     - CocoaPods: add `pod 'InstantSearchClient', '~> 5.0'` to your `Podfile`.
-    - Carthage: add `github "algolia/algoliasearch-client-swift"` to your `Cartfile`.
+    - Carthage: add `github "algolia/algoliasearch-client-swift" ~> 5.0.0` to your `Cartfile`.
 	- SwiftPM: add `.package(url:"https://github.com/algolia/algoliasearch-client-swift", from: "5.0.0")` to your package dependencies array in `Package.swift`, then add `InstantSearchClient` to your target dependencies.
 2. Add `import InstantSearchClient` to your source files.